 - kmac is a configured offset that is approximately equal to the RTT between the RP and the gNB.

 The scheduling offset Koffset is used to allow the UE sufficient processing time between a downlink reception and an uplink transmission, see TS 38.213 [38].
+During the handover procedure, the UE’s differential Koffset provided by the Differential Koffset MAC CE (as specified in TS 38.321 [6]) from the source cell is cleared.

 The offset kmac is used to delay the application of a downlink configuration indicated by a MAC CE command on PDSCH, see TS 38.213 [38], and in estimation of UE-gNB RTT, see TS 38.321 [6].
 It may be provided by the network when downlink and uplink frame timing are not aligned at gNB.
 The kmac is also used in the random access procedure, to determine the start time of RAR window/MsgB window after a Msg1/MsgA transmission (see TS 38.213 [38]).